lsst-dm/dmtn-091/index.rst

 HSC SSP PDR1 and PDR2
 ^^^^^^^^^^^^^^^^^^^^^

 The full HSC SSP Public Data Release 1 (PDR1) dataset has been processed by LSST DM twice.
 This is a LARGE dataset.
 The timescale for these runs is essentially as-needed.
-The processing of these large dataset could be increased as the workflow and orchestration tooling for automated execution improves.
+The processing of these large datasets could be increased as the workflow and orchestration tooling for automated execution improves.
 We expect this scale of processing to always require some manual supervision (but significantly less than it does today).
 As more data becomes available with future SSP public releases, we expect this dataset to grow to include them.

 See reports at: